rom1v/blog.rom1v.com/_posts/2019-05-21-a-new-core-playlist-for-vlc-4.md

  - an item must never be selected twice (within a cycle, if _loop_ is enabled),
  - we should be able to navigate back to the previously selected items,
- - we must able to force the selection of a specific item (typically when the user double-click on an item in the playlist),
+ - we must able to force the selection of a specific item (typically when the user double-clicks on an item in the playlist),
  - insertions and removals must be taken into account at any time,

 In addition, if _loop_ is enabled: